RicardoJBarrios/kuoki/packages/environment-angular/src/lib/service/README.md

 ## DefaultEnvironmentService

-An environment service is an interface that must be implemented to mutate the environment store.
+The default environment service implementation to mutate the environment store.

 This service is provided by defaut when running `EnvironmentModule.forRoot()`, but can be provided manually.